South Carolina vs Eastern Illinois Prediction, Game Preview

 This is all about the South Carolina passing game.

 Winning this won’t be a problem – the Gamecock lines will take over – but can the O throw without Luke Doty around?
-The projected starter is out with a banged up foot, and it could be a bit before he’s back.
+The projected starter is out with a banged up foot, and it could be a bit before he’s back – welcome to the Zeb Noland era.
 There’s this, then East Carolina, and then comes the SEC opener against Georgia.

 Jason Brown will likely get the first look in a deep group of backup options, but it’ll be the rotation of backs Kevin Harris and MarShawn Lloyd that put this away after a few drives.